Spatial Sensitivity Scoring Models: Implementation Workflow

 class SecureAggregator:

-"""Additive secret-sharing based sensitivity aggregation."""
+"""Additive secret-sharing for distributed sensitivity scores."""

-def __init__(self, n_parties: int, modulus: int = 2**61 - 1):
+def __init__(self, n_parties: int, modulus: int = 2**61 - 1) -> None:

 self.n_parties = n_parties